Washington-University/StructuralQC/README.md

         * a `templates` directory that contains files that are needed to render the scenes.
     * You will probably invoke the script multiple times (i.e., for different batches of subjects).

-3. Use a text editor to edit the following variables:
+3. Use a text editor to edit the following variables in the `GenerateStructuralScenes.sh` script:

     ~~~~
     SubjList="176239 199958 415837 433839 943862 987983"